 How to fix overly eager autoloading

-SELECT * FROM `wp_options` WHERE autoload = 'yes' order by LENGTH(option_value) DESC LIMIT 50
+SELECT *, LENGTH(option_value) FROM `wp_options` WHERE autoload = 'yes' order by LENGTH(option_value) DESC LIMIT 50

-This will show you the top 50 rows with biggest option_value columns.
+This will show you the top 50 rows with biggest option_value columns, ordered by their length.

-Open up the first row, copy-paste it into a string length counter (for example, this one) and see the result.
-Ideally, it should not be over ~10kb or so.
+Note that 1 character is usually 1 byte, although this is more with special chars and non-generic encodings.
+As a rule of thumb, the values here usually shouldn’t be over 10kb.
 However, sometimes it makes sense to store bigger values there.
 You’ll need to go through the results case by case and investigate what these options actually are for and then figure out what you can do about them.

-As an example, on the site I was debugging, the first result was “wp_installer_settings” which was 130kb of encoded text (it’s not visible on the screenshot because I deleted it shortly before realizing I should write an article about this topic).
+As an example, on the site I was debugging, the first result was “wp_installer_settings” which was 130kb of encoded text (it’s not visible on the screenshot above because I deleted it shortly before realizing I should write an article about this topic) – here’s the contents:

 I had no idea what this was, so I just googled it.
 Turns out it’s some sort of value used by WPML.